 - “Let’s try for one more minute.”

-Why it helps: Sometimes a child needs a pause, not pressure.
-A short, manageable next step feels possible.
+Sometimes a child needs a short break, not more pressure.
+A small, realistic next step often feels possible again.

-Phrases to avoid, and what to say instead
+What to avoid and what to say instead

-Most parents say unhelpful things by accident when they are tired or trying to fix a tough moment quickly.
-The good news is that small changes in wording can make a real difference.
+Most parents say unhelpful things now and then, especially when they are tired or trying to keep the day moving.
+A small shift in wording can make the conversation easier for both of you.

 Try: “That upset you.
 I’m here.”